IntersectMBO/cardano-db-sync/doc/command-line-options.md

   - `--force-indexes`: Forces the Index creation at the start of db-sync.
 Normally they're created later.
   - `--fix-only`: Runs only the db-sync fix procedure for the wrong datum, redeemer_data, and plutus script bytes and exits.
   - `--disable-cache`: Disables the db-sync caches.
 Reduces memory usage but it takes longer to sync.
   - `--rollback-to-slot SLOTNO`: Force a rollback to the specified slot, if the given slot doesn't exist it will use the next greater slot.
+See [Manual Rollbacks](manual-rollbacks.md) for details.
   - `--disable-in-out`: Disables the `tx_in` and `tx_out` table.

 - **Deprecated Options (for historical reference only):**